 We are actively conducting several dermatology studies.
 Some involve investigational drugs, some involve surveys, and some involve therapeutic approaches.
 We are currently recruiting for the following clinical trials:

-If you have bumps or lumps on your skin with extreme itch, you may qualify for a study.
+If you are 12 years or older,diagnosed with alopecia areata, you may qualify for a study.